 Many global companies have already announced new policies to accommodate the new working culture starting from Autumn 2021.
+It is quite clear that post-pandemic work will be in a hybrid format one way or another.
 A recent study shows, 97% of companies are planning for hybrid working of some kind.
-This means if you are planning on creating a more permanent hybrid working model for your team, you are not alone.
-So, how should it be designed?
+So, if you are planning on creating a more permanent hybrid working model for your team, you are not alone.
+Then, the question is how should it be designed?

 A one-size-fits-all solution does not exist

 First of all, it is important to understand that there is no one-size-fits-all solution to how it should be organised.
 It is because the needs and wants of employees and employers differ and it also varies across different companies.
 People are also motivated and engaged in different ways, and the tasks they carry out are all different.
 So, HOW should you guide and lead your team?
 Do you let your employees choose which days they would like to work from home? or Do you come up with something that will apply to the whole team?

 Step 1.
 Find out what your employees want

 If you are leading a team of employees, you have to acknowledge that the needs and wants of people might have shifted due to the pandemic.
 The study done by pwc shows there is a gap between employees and employers when it comes to the topic of optimal schedule for remote work; employees expect more remote work in the future, whereas a higher percentage of employers prefer to go back to pre-corona ‘back in the office work’ as soon as feasible.